TTG Consultants

 A fourth issue surrounding appraisal systems involves the alignment of employee strengths with their development.
 As we've discussed, when strengths are improved through skills and knowledge training, employee performance inevitably improves.
 Thus, the appraisal system must measure the willingness of employees to engage in training, as well as rate their resulting improvement.

-A client company was experiencing a lack of interest in the many training and development opportunities offered.
-Even when these programs were offered at no cost to employees, very few employees took advantage of them.
-I found through employee interviews that whenever they enrolled in these programs, their annual reviews didn't credit them for their improvement efforts.
+A utility company was experiencing a lack of employee interest in the many training and development opportunities offered.
+Even when these programs were offered at no cost, very few employees took advantage of them.
+Through employee interviews, it was found that whenever they enrolled in these programs, their annual reviews didn't credit them for their improvement efforts.
 The view was, "why bother?"
 Thus, there was little productivity improvement because there was no talent development.
 The result was fewer raises and a spiral downward in morale, productivity and engagement.

 With the simple addition of two additional elements for measure on the appraisal form - "efforts at continuing education" and "productivity improvement due to continuing education" - employees again began enrolling in training programs, productivity improved, raises ensued and re-engagement occurred.

-In summary, to determine if employee engagement exists, we need only to look for several key indicators: individual employee participation, open communication, innovation, continuous improvement and empowerment.
+In summary, to determine if employee engagement exists, we need only to look for several key indicators: empowerment, motivation, innovation, continuous improvement, trusting relationships, good communication and information flow.
 If these are present in the workforce, it is likely engaged.

-However, the conventional methods of creating these indicators, and thus employee engagement, aren't working.
+However, recent studies have shown that the conventional methods of creating these indicators, and thus employee engagement, aren't working.
 Competency-based selection systems aren't chosen or used properly, appraisal systems measure the wrong things, development programs don't often consider employee talents, and training needs aren't properly analyzed.

-Instead of these conventional methods, there are four alternate ways to create the indicators of employee engagement.
+Instead of these conventional methods, there are three alternate strategies that can create the indicators of employee engagement.
 First, improve the placement and use of talent in specific jobs (including skills and knowledge training to further develop those talents) through the use of competency assessments with greater validity of measurement.
-Second, use accountability and incentive systems that more precisely tell employees what is expected of them - and then reward when that expectation is met.
+Second, use accountability and incentive systems that more precisely tell employees what is expected of them - and then reward them when that expectation is met.
 Third, implement performance appraisals that better measure expected results and improvement.
-Fourth, build teams based on the right mix of talent.

-If the U.S. is to succeed in a global economy, it must greatly reduce the Gallup statistic that 70% of workers are not engaged in their jobs, and the Conference Board's finding that 53% of U.S. workers are unhappy in their jobs.
+If the U.S. is to succeed in a global economy, it must greatly reduce the Gallup statistic indicating that 54% of workers are not at all engaged in their jobs, and the Conference Board's finding that 53% of U.S. workers are unhappy in their jobs.
 We can replace these sad report cards with much better ones!

 Dave invites you to read other inspiring articles FREE.